AmbassadorOfChange/E-comerce-project/README.md

 3. Electronics and Health Show Significant Demand Electronics and Health are also popular categories, with sales of 845,120 and 834,414 respectively.
 The demand for electronics could be driven by ongoing technological advancements, while health-related products likely reflect a growing consumer focus on wellness.

+# IMAGE OR TABLE

 ## QUESTION 4: -- Question: How do review scores correlate with sales?
--- Objective: Explore the relationship between product review scores and their sales performance.
+Objective: Explore the relationship between product review scores and their sales performance.

 ``` QUERY
 SELECT